K1ranBal/DSPP_Practice/README.md

-# DSPP_Practise
+# DSPP_Practice

 # Headings
-This is my practise page
+This is my practice page
 ## Headings 2
 ### Headings 3